Carpentries-MIT/2022-12-08-mit/index.md

 </p>

 <p>
-Please register for the workshop at <a href="https://libcal.mit.edu/calendar/events/carpentries2022-12-08">https://libcal.mit.edu/calendar/events/carpentries2022-12-08</a> by Dec 2, 2022.
+Please register for the workshop at <a href="https://carpentries-mit-whitehead.eventbrite.com">https://carpentries-mit-whitehead.eventbrite.com</a> by Dec 2, 2022.
+Passcode to register is shared with Whitehead Institute affliates via an email.
 </p>